100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 McFadzean's bravery

-On the morning of 1st July 1916, Lurgan man Billy McFadzean is distributing bombs in preparation for the attack.
-The box slips and two of the safety pins fall out as a result.
-Sensing the carnage it will cause his fellow comrades, McFadzean sacrifices his life and dives on the grenades.
-Only one other person is injured due to the action taken by McFadzean, who is posthumously awarded the Victoria Cross for bravery.
+On the morning of July 1st, 1916, Lurgan man Billy McFadzean was distributing bombs in preparation for the attack.
+The box slipped and two of the safety pins fell out as a result.
+Sensing the carnage it would cause his fellow comrades, McFadzean sacrificed his life and dived on the grenades.
+Only one other person was injured due to the action taken by McFadzean, who was posthumously awarded the Victoria Cross for bravery.

 03 Jul 1916